eric-mathison/chatfuel-time-api/README.md

 # Time API for Chatfuel and Manychat

-A Simple API to get the current time given a timezone and return parsed time formats to the chatbot.
+A tool for chatbots that returns the current time as variables for a given timezone.

 ## Usage